mattmakai/fullstackpython.com/content/posts/170723-monitor-flask-apps.markdown

 * [pyrollbar](https://rollbar.com/docs/notifier/pyrollbar/) monitoring
   instrumentation library,
   [version 0.13.12](https://github.com/rollbar/pyrollbar/tree/v0.13.12)
+* A [free Rollbar account](https://rollbar.com/) where we will send error data and view it when it is captured
 * [pip](https://pip.pypa.io/en/stable/) and the
   [virtualenv](https://virtualenv.pypa.io/en/latest/) virtual environment
   library, which come packaged with Python 3, to install and isolate the